ChuckNomis/jeen-assignment-NadavSimon/README.md

 SELECT name, email, balance FROM users WHERE active = TRUE ORDER BY balance DESC;

-## 💬 Conversation Memory Feature

-The assistant now supports **multiturn conversations** with memory!
-This means:

-- **Remembers context**: The assistant remembers your entire conversation
-- **Natural follow-ups**: Ask follow-up questions without repeating context
-- **Easy reset**: Use the "New Chat" button to start fresh conversations

 ## 🔍 Example Queries to Test

 ### 📚 Document Search Tool (searches uploaded documents)